Tax reporting for Flexible Cash Funds

 - Tap 'Info'

-Tax reporting to tax authorities 'Total value sold'
+Tax reporting to tax authorities

-As required by law, we’ve reported the combined 'Total value sold' for all your Flexible Cash Funds in 2024 to your local tax authority as 'Income from title transfer of financial instruments, income received from marketing of derivatives not subject to tax relief (12)'.
+As required by law, we’ve reported the combined 'Total value sold' for all your Flexible Cash Funds in 2025 to your local tax authority as 'Income from title transfer of financial instruments, income received from marketing of derivatives not subject to tax relief (12)'.

 For sales in USD or GBP money market funds, amounts were converted to EUR using the applicable closing exchange rate on the date of each withdrawal.

-Please ensure you understand and declare the necessary details for your investments made through RSEUAB.
+Make sure you understand and declare the necessary details for your investments made through RSEUAB.

 Personal circumstances

-Depending on your personal circumstances, you may be able to adjust your personal income declaration and change the amounts reported:
+Depending on your circumstances, you may be able to adjust your personal income declaration and change the amounts reported:

 - Under 'Income from title transfer of financial instruments, income received from marketing of derivatives not subject to tax relief (12)'